alextsugi/nvim-config/README.md

 ## TODO

 - [ ] Go to the first implementation if there is only one
-- [ ] Jump to context (current function, type defenition or beginning of the current scope)
+- [ ] Fix goto action on an import line